stepansnigirev/py-ws7/README.md

 ## Javscript library `wlm.js`

-You can insert realtime wavelength from the wavemeter in any http page.
-It is quite usefull when you have a web control interface of the laser and want to see the wavelength during adjustments.
+You can insert real-time wavelength from the wavemeter in any http page.
+It is quite useful when you have a web control interface of the laser and want to see the wavelength during adjustments.

 To start working with it you need to include the library and initialize it with several options: